MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 #### Disable Write-back cache

-Disable Write-back cache to disable auto caching at storage pool level. (applicable for tiered storage) To disable write-back cache, run the following PowerShell cmdlet:
+Disable Write-back cache to disable auto-caching at storage pool level. (applicable for tiered storage) To disable write-back cache, run the following PowerShell cmdlet:

 ```PowerShell
 Set-StoragePool -FriendlyName DPMPool -WriteCacheSizeDefault 0
 ```

+**Example:**

 ![Disable Write Back Cache](./media/add-storage/disable-write-back.png)

 ## Create tiered storage volume

-Before creating the tired storage, you need to plan the column size.
+Before creating the tiered storage, you need to plan the column size.

-- The column size determines how the data is written across the physical disks in the storage pool and also decides the number of physical disks that need to be added to the storage pool before a virtual disk can be expanded, later.
+- The column size determines how the data is written across the physical disks in the storage pool, and also decides the number of physical disks that need to be added to the storage pool before a virtual disk can be expanded, later.
 - The more the number of columns (up to 8), the better the overall performance.
 If you need to add physical disks later, it needs to be in multiples of the column size.
-- By default, when you create the virtual disk or volume, the column size will be automatically determined based on the number of disks available in the storage pool.
+- By default, when you create the virtual disk or volume, the column size is automatically determined based on the number of disks available in the storage pool.
 - The default setting is used while creating new virtual disk or volume using Server Manager or when you don't specify the column size while using _New-StorageTier_ cmdlet.
 - To change the default setting, run the following cmdlets.